 Make a Difference in Your Community

-Grow: Participants meet with JFCS experts to get the support to succeed and work on personal growth.
-Stress management, conflict resolution, anxiety reduction, and effective communication are just some of the topics covered.
+Grow—by meeting with JFCS experts to get the support to succeed and work on themselves and their personal growth; stress management, conflict resolution, anxiety reduction, and effective communication are just some of the topics covered.

-Build Community: Teens build strong bonds with each other and become skilled community advocates in order to share what they have learned throughout the year with others.
+Build Community—by building strong bonds with each other and becoming skilled community advocates, Impact Year Leaders share what they have learned throughout the year.